iterate-ch/docs/Protocols/WebDAV/Nextcloud.md

 ## Slow Listings for Large Folder Structures

 In order to retain timestamps for uploaded files, we make use of custom WebDAV properties.
-In Nextcloud/ownCloud these properties are stored in a dedicated database table `oc_properties`.
+In Nextcloud and ownCloud these properties are stored in a dedicated database table `oc_properties`.
 This table unfortunately does not define any index to speed up the lookup for these properties when doing a listing.
 The database always has to do a full scan to find the properties for the requested resources.
 For installations with a large number of files, this can highly impact the response times for file listing.
 To overcome this issue you can create the following index:

 	CREATE INDEX properties_path_index ON oc_properties(userid, propertypath)